RiyadhAlzahrani/Converting_Images/README.md

-# This Simple script in Python Convert images formats
+# Simple script in Python Convert images formats

 Libraries in the Script:
 os,